MAPP 04.01.03 Section VII Item N - Advertisements

 The University of Houston name, logos, marks and other branding elements cannot be used in the promotion of tobacco products, alcoholic beverages, or firearms/firecrackers.

-Exceptions to UH branding and style guidelines must be approved by University Marketing and are available only to non-academic, public-facing entities.
+Exceptions to the UH branding and style guidelines must be approved by University Marketing and are available only to non-academic, public-facing entities.
 Exceptions are not available to a college, a degree program, an official business department, or any other established unit of the University of Houston or University of Houston System.
 Outside funds can come from other public organizations, private organizations, private individuals, or from services rendered.

 Specifically, entities eligible for exceptions must be one of the following: